Some links in this post may be affiliate links

 German Ivy (Senecio mikanioides) grows best in medium to bright indirect light, moderate warmth, average humidity and moderately moist, rich, well-drained soils coupled with fortnightly feeding in the growing season.

-Senecio mikanioides also called Cape Ivy or Parlour Ivy is one of the fast-growing, evergreen, climbing Senecio varieties and bears fleshy, glossy, lobed leaves and clusters of bright yellow daisy-like flowers.
+Senecio mikanioides also called Cape Ivy or Parlour Ivy among the fast-growing, climbing Senecio varieties and bears fleshy, glossy, lobed leaves and clusters of bright yellow daisy-like flowers.

 Though called an ivy, Senecio mikanioides is not a True Ivy as it is more vigorous and is less affected by warm and dry conditions than a true ivy.
 The German Ivy leaf lobes are fleshier and generally more pointed and the leaves have several pointed lobes.